frib-high-level-controls/FLAME/sphinx_doc/machine.rst

                     **max**: int (optional)

-                        | Index of the max (ending) lattice element.
-It propagates to the entrance of the max-th element.
+                        | Number of elements to advance.
+Negative value works as backward propagation.
+                          (E.g. start = 5 and max = 10 mean propagate from 5th element to 14th element.)

                     **observe**: list of int (optional)